ZenenTreadwell/ONA/README.md

 - [ ] Members Only Section

-Completed and ongoing tasks are marked with a number of Credensos spent working on the entry.
+Completed and ongoing tasks are marked with a number of [Credensos](https://credenso.cafe/credenso.html) spent working on the job.